LizKodjo/Admin-Panel/README.md

 ### Installing dependencies

-After cloning my repo, run 'npm install' in your IDE of choice, after which, you should run 'npm run dev' to view on your localhost.
+After cloning my repo, run 'npm install' to install dependencies, after which, you should run 'npm run dev' to view.

 ## How it works